ScottLogic/iOS8-day-by-day/02-sharing-extension/02-sharing-extension.md

 video, a file or a link.

     func imageFromExtensionItem(extensionItem: NSExtensionItem, callback: (image: UIImage?)->Void) {
-      for attachment in extensionItem.attachments as [NSItemProvider] {
+      for attachment in extensionItem.attachments as!
+[NSItemProvider] {
         ...
       }
     }